astroumd/PHYS265-spring24/github.md

 ### CLI: Linux / Mac / Win

-With Linux, Mac or Window+WSL git is already included.
+With Linux, Mac or Window+WSL (Windows subsystem for Linux) git is already included.
 Try the command **git --version** in a terminal and you should see something like 2.34.1 - the exact version does not matter for us very much.
 There is also an official "Github CLI", usually installed as the command **gh**.
+Nobody in class should need to use  the CLI version, though it can be useful for power users with fast fingers.

 ## Steps

-0. Create an account on github.com and share your username with the instructors
+0. Create an account on github.com and share your username with the instructors.

 1. Clone an existing repo.
-Try https://github.com/astroumd/PHYS265-spring24  - Note the file you are reading is
+Try https://github.com/astroumd/PHYS265-spring24

 2. Update this repo with a **pull**, though on Desktop it's called **fetch**.
 Most often there is nothing.
    Look at the *History* tab